itsmanwar/DbToEntity/README.md

-# DbEntityGenerator
+# DbToEntity

 **A Custom EF Core Entity Generator for PostgreSQL**

-`DbEntityGenerator` is a CLI tool designed to generate Entity Framework Core entities from an existing PostgreSQL database.
+`DbToEntity` is a CLI tool designed to generate Entity Framework Core entities from an existing PostgreSQL database.
 It is specifically built to handle **Partitioned Tables** (generating entities only for parent tables) and supports **Incremental Updates** (updating specific entities without overwriting the entire model).

 ---